wm-rlarsen/image-compressor/README.md

 ## Use

+Download image-compressor.html and run it in your browser.
+This tool is a single file that requires no setup or installation.

 1. Choose a folder or select multiple image files.
 Images inside subfolders are ignored.
 2. Choose a quality preset, or select **Advanced** to set JPEG quality and optionally try to meet a target file size.
 3. Keep the original dimensions, set maximum dimensions, or scale images to a percentage of their original size.
 Choose a background color for transparent images.